-Covid-19, remote work, school closures, no childcare, no self-care, no hugs from loved ones, no social events – it’s no wonder the last 18 months has turned a spotlight on mental health.
+After several years of the pandemic, inflation and an economic roller coaster, and continuing disruptions to everyday life, it’s no wonder there has been a greater spotlight on mental health.
 While the need for mental and behavioral health and substance use disorder services and treatment has always been present, the pandemic has shown the cracks in our healthcare system where mental health is concerned.

 If you suffer from mental health issues like stress, burnout, depression, anxiety and related self-medicating tactics like substance use, you’re not alone.
 Almost 20 percent of US adults experience mental illness in a given year and 83 percent of US workers surveyed said they suffer from work-related stress.
 One in five feel angry.
 Twenty-seven percent of employees reported they want support for stress, burnout and other mental health issues and 70 percent said they had difficulty accessing care for these issues.